TOWNSEND, TENNESSEE is a mountain town roughly halfway between Maryville and Gatlinburg, with Highway 321/Lamar Alexander Parkway running through it.

 Traveling through Blount County, which includes Townsend and Maryville, you can find countless historical markers, museums, monuments, and former Cherokee Overhill villages.

-I keep trying to visit the Tuckaleechee Caverns but I always seem to end up in Townsend during fall and winter, missing its open days.
+I keep trying to visit the Tuckaleechee Caverns but I always seem to end up missing its open days.

 The “Townsend Historic Trail” is a paved sidewalk that runs either direction from the Townsend Visitors Center, allowing you to explore the town by foot without encountering motor vehicle traffic.